TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-The Admin Control Panel is part of the Django Framework and assists the Admin in Controling the COntent of the App.
+The Admin Control Panel is part of the Django Framework and assists the Admin in Controlling the Content of the App.
-The Control panel welcomes the Admin with options to View Site / CHange Password and Logouot of the COntrol Panel.
+The Control panel welcomes the Admin with options to View Site / Change Password and Logo Out of the Control Panel.
-From this area you are able to see Accounts , Authentication & Authorization , The setups you have used for you sight such as Django Summernote as well as haivng access to in the Case of our App ,Recipes section for Approval of Comments & Recipes that the User has uploaded to the App.
+From this area you are able to see Accounts , Authentication & Authorization , The setups you have used for you sight such as Django Summernote as well as having access to in the Case of our App ,Recipes section for Approval of Comments & Recipes that the User has uploaded to the App.

 ## Admin Login

 As the Admin a Login Page was required in order to access the Admin Control Panel Area.
-This is part of the Django Framework and supplies a simple form area requesting the Admin Username and Passowrd with a Log In button.
+This is part of the Django Framework and supplies a simple form area requesting the Admin Username and Password with a Log In button.

 [Admin Login link](https://ambrosia-greek-recipes.herokuapp.com/admin/login/?next=/admin/)